 The undergraduate minor in Judaic Studies offers students an opportunity to explore the diverse histories, traditions, and cultural expressions of Jews living across the globe.
 Students use the tools of Jewish textual studies and source analysis to contend with contemporary political and social issues.
 They gain vital skills in research and writing, critical and creative thinking, and public and persuasive speaking.
-The minor complements and enriches the primary area of study, offering opportunities for study abroad, experiential learning, and personal connections with faculty.
+The minor complements and enriches the primary area of study, offering opportunities for in-depth language studies, experiential learning, study abroad, and personal connections with faculty.

 Prerequisites to the Minor: